grisha/mod_python/Doc/installation.rst

 Prerequisites
 =============

+In the ideal case your Operating System provides a pre-packaged version of mod_python.
+If not, you will need to compile it yourself.
+This version of mod_python requires:

-* Python 2.3.4 or later.
-Python versions less than 2.3 will not work.
+* Python 2.6 or 2.7. (earlier versions might work too).
-* Apache 2.0.54 or later.
-(ZZZ) (For Apache 1.3.x, use mod_python version 2.7.x).
+* Apache 2.2 or later.
+Apache 2.4 is highly recommended over 2.2.

 In order to compile mod_python you will need to have the include files for both Apache and Python, as well as the Python library installed on your system.
 If you installed Python and Apache from source, then you already have everything needed.
-However, if you are using prepackaged software (e.g. Red Hat Linux RPM, Debian, or Solaris packages from sunsite, etc) then chances are, you have just the binaries and not the sources on your system.
-Often, the Apache and Python include files and libraries necessary to compile mod_python are part of separate "development" package.
-If you are not sure whether you have all the necessary files, either compile and install Python and Apache from source, or refer to the documentation for your system on how to get the development packages.
+However, if you are using pre-packaged software then you may need to install the "development" packages which contain the include files and libraries necessary to compile mod_python.
+Please check your OS documentation for specifics.
+(Hint: look for packages named python-devel or python-dev and apache-devel or apache-dev or httpd-dev, etc.).

 .. _inst-compiling:

 Compiling
 =========

-There are two ways in which modules can be compiled and linked to Apache - statically, or as a DSO (Dynamic Shared Object).

-:dfn:`DSO` is a more popular approach nowadays and is the recommended one for mod_python.
-The module gets compiled as a shared library which is dynamically loaded by the server at run time.

-The advantage of DSO is that a module can be installed without recompiling Apache and used as needed.
-A more detailed description of the Apache DSO mechanism is available at `<http://httpd.apache.org/docs-2.4/dso.html>`_

-*At this time only DSO is supported by mod_python.*

-:dfn:`Static` linking is an older approach.
-With dynamic linking available on most platforms it is used less and less.
-The main drawback is that it entails recompiling Apache, which in many instances is not a favorable option.

 .. _inst-configure: